YounesElshafi/Resume-Classifier-ML-Project/README.md

 | One-vs-Rest (SVC)   | 0.79     |
 | One-vs-Rest (KNN)   | 0.82     |

+## 🔧 Advanced Tuning & Local SVM

+In `04_Tuning_Model.ipynb`, we applied two main optimization techniques:

-### 4. 🔧 Hyperparameter Tuning
+### A. Hyperparameter Tuning with Optuna

-- Hyperparameters for **SVC** and **KNN** were optimized using the Optuna library.
-> 🔍 Note: The Optuna optimization code was removed after applying the best parameters.
-You can easily re-integrate Optuna if needed.
+- Optimized `C`, `kernel`, and `gamma` parameters for SVC.
-- This improved the model's generalization:
+- Improved generalization:
-  - **Training Accuracy**: decreased slightly (92% → 88%) to reduce overfitting
+  - **Training Accuracy**: dropped slightly (92% → 88%) to reduce overfitting.
-  - **Testing Accuracy**: improved (82% → 85%)
+  - **Testing Accuracy**: increased (82% → 85%).

+> 🔍 Note: The Optuna optimization code was removed after applying the best

+We implemented a **Localized SVM** approach:

+- For every resume vector (training or test):
+  - Find the `k` nearest neighbors using `sklearn.NearestNeighbors`.
+  - Train a dedicated `SVC` model only on those neighbors.
+  - Use it to predict the class of the target point.
+- If training fails (e.g., only one class), we fallback to the global majority class.

+> This method captures **local patterns** in the data and is especially useful in **non-linear or imbalanced** datasets.
+However, it is computationally expensive, as it trains an SVM for every single point.

 ---